WILD FOODIES' HOME PAGE

 PORTION: small for leaves, medium for fruit

-COMMENT: Indian strawberries are a fun little fruit.
+COMMENT: Indian strawberries (a non-native from Asia) are a fun little fruit.
 In good growing conditions (good soil, drainage, shade & sun), the berries can be much larger than normal, plus more juicy and tasty.
-Fruit can be added to already sweetened recipes, floats well in punch bowls. // Berries raw, leaves raw in salads, leaves cooked as a green, leaves dried for tea.(2)
+Fruit can be added to already sweetened recipes, floats well in punch bowls, and can give a salad some crunch!
+The leaves can be dried and used as a tea.
+Although not a real wild strawberry, they share so many characteristics that is begs the question why they are not deemed related. // Berries raw, leaves raw in salads, leaves cooked as a green, leaves dried for tea.(2)

 NUTRITION/MEDICINAL: “The fruits are used as a tooth cleaner.
 They are held in the mouth, or rubbed over the teeth, to remove tartar.”
 The fruit is 3.4% sugar, 1.5% protein and 1.6% ash.
 It has 6.3 mg of Vitamin C per 100 ml of juice.
 (2) Antiseptic; Astringent; Emmenagogue; Galactogogue; Odontalgic; Poultice.
 The whole plant is anticoagulant, antiseptic, depurative and febrifuge.
 It can be used in decoction or the fresh leaves can be crushed and applied externally as a poultice.
 It is used in the treatment of boils and abscesses, weeping eczema, ringworm, stomatitis, laryngitis, acute tonsillitis, snake and insect bites and traumatic injuries.
 A decoction of the leaves is used in the treatment of swellings.
 An infusion of the flowers is used to activate the blood circulation[218].
 The fruit is used to cure skin diseases.
 A decoction of the plant is used as a poultice for abscesses, boils, burns etc. (1) Also: https://www.webmd.com/vitamins/ai/ingredientmono-362/strawberry.

-LOOK-A-LIKES: There is a barren “wild strawberry” with yellow or white flowers that does not fruit and is not listed as edible.
+LOOK-A-LIKES: There is a "barren" strawberry with yellow flowers that does not fruit and is not listed as edible.
 Yellow flower variety: http://en.wikipedia.org/wiki/Waldsteinia_fragarioides

 POISONOUS LOOK-A-LIKES: